Donald Trump Was Allegedly ‘Rooting’ For Rioters Amid Capitol Siege

-A Friday report from CNN provides more insight into Donald Trump’s state of mind as rioters infiltrated the United States Capitol on January 6.
+A Friday report from CNN provided more insight into Donald Trump’s alleged state of mind as rioters infiltrated the United States Capitol on January 6.

 “He is not a blameless observer, he was rooting for them.
 On January 13, Kevin McCarthy said on the floor of the House that the President bears responsibility and he does,” one Republican member of Congress told the publication.